-Our boutique hotel is conveniently located in the heart of downtown College Station, just two blocks from Texas A&M University and surrounded by countless things to do.
+Our boutique hotel is conveniently located in the heart of downtown College Station, just a block from Texas A&M University and surrounded by countless things to do.

 Despite its small size, College Station is full of big city conveniences like high-end shopping malls, world-class dining, nightlife, museums and sporting and cultural events.

 Situated one block off Texas Avenue, Vineyard Court Hotel is a short walk from top retailers, such as World Market, Pier One, Bed Bath & Beyond and James Avery, and the Post Oak Mall is only a two-minute drive from our door.

 Stroll to dozens of local restaurants like Blue Baker, Los Cucos Mexican Café and Napa Flats.
 Five minutes away on University Drive’s "Restaurant Row,” guests will find more local favorites like Abuelo's Mexican Embassy, Buffalo Wild Wings, Pei Wei, Boston's, Rosa's Tortilla Factory and the famous Dixie Chicken restaurant and bar.

 Whether you’re the parent of an A&M student or a couple on a romantic retreat, you will love the convenience of our quiet, Tuscan-inspired hotel.